 Many Tiny Paws residents have special physical needs requiring prescription and over-the-counter medication.
 This medical cost alone averages $12,000 per year, but it keeps the animals comfortable and gives them a good quality life for as long as possible.

 Several dogs and cats are on special food including Royal Canin Urinary S/O dry dog and cat food, as well as Hill's Prescription W/D for diabetes and weight control.
 Dogs not on prescription food, eat Purina One Vibrant Maturity. and Pedigree Chicken & Rice canned food.
-The cats not on prescription food, eat Purina One Urinary Tract and Sensitive Skin and Stomach formulas.
-Feeding time at Tiny Paws is a combination of careful planning mixed with a little bit of chaos, as everyone waits for their bowls.
+Feeding time for the dogs is a mix of careful planning with a bit of chaos as excited dogs wait patiently for their bowls.

 A daily cleaning schedule is in place to ensure that the animals have a healthy, disinfected environment.
 An average of 1-4 loads of laundry are done every day.
 The use of three rain barrels and indoor and outdoor clothes lines greatly reduce the cost of this daily regiment.
 Feeding and cleaning takes 1-2 hours each morning and is repeated in the evenings.
 Cleaning supplies cost about $1600 per year.
 Additional supplies add another $800.